 Assessing Technical Health

-Technical health looks at code, infrastructure, and operational practices.
+Technical health covers code quality, infrastructure, and operational practices.
 Red flags include tangled code, missing tests, unsupported infrastructure, and slow deployment velocity.
-The most dangerous systems are high-value but technically unhealthy; these require immediate attention.
+High-value but technically unhealthy systems require immediate attention.

 Creating Your Prioritization Map

 Plot systems on a four-quadrant map: high-value/high-health, high-value/low-health, low-value/high-health, low-value/low-health.
-Prioritize modernization for high-value/low-health systems and consider decommissioning low-value/low-health systems.
+Prioritize modernization for high-value/low-health systems and consider decommissioning low-value/low-health ones.

 Choosing the Right Architectural Patterns